aeternity/aex141-nft-collection-example/README.md

 ------------------------------------------------------------------------------------------
 ```

+## Simple-NFT-Viewer
+This repository also provides you an example frontend, the [Simple-NFT-Viewer](./simple-nft-viewer) which is written in Vue.js.

+It fetches the NFT metadata from contract [ct_2tw26RwgNADrpuCnrQWKPBH87bPxuRbLR1KLccS9ZJTUMMj4z8](https://explorer.testnet.aeternity.io/contracts/transactions/ct_2tw26RwgNADrpuCnrQWKPBH87bPxuRbLR1KLccS9ZJTUMMj4z8) and displays:
+ - Name of the NFT collection
+ - Name, Description and Image of all NFTs

 ## Congratulations
 Now you know everything to get started with minting your own and unique NFT collection on the æternity blockhain :-)